Clan Morrison: Morrisons of mainland Scotland

 The surname Morrison is derived from the patronymic form of the personal name Morris.
 This personal name is a variant of Maurice, and was quite popular in the Middle Ages.
 The mainland Morrisons descend from a Norman named Maurice.
-The senior line of the mainland Morrisons were the Morrisons of Bognie Castle in Aberdeenshire.
+The senior line of the mainland Morrisons were the Morisons of Bognie in Aberdeenshire.
 Many of the mainland and lowland Morrisons derived their name this way.
 The Morrisons of Perth and Lennox derive their surname in this way.

-Within the north-east of Scotland, the Morisons of Bognie, in Aberdeenshire, are the principal 'Morrison' family.
+Within the north-east of Scotland, the Morisons of Bognie, in Aberdeenshire, are the principal Morison family.
 They are thought to be unrelated to the west coast (and Hebridean) Morrisons.
-The first laird of Bognie was Alexander, whose son married Christian Urquhart, Viscountess Frendraught.
-The current representative of the family is Alexander Gordon Morison of Bogie, 13th Baron of Bognie.
-Until the last century, this family was the principal armigerous 'Morrison' family.
-The family first gained the Bognie estate in the first part of the 17th century.
+The British royal family can claim direct descent from the early Morisons of Bognie through the maternal line of Lady Diana Spencer, Princess of Wales.
+In the aftermath of the infamous Fire of Frendraught, Alexander Morison acquired the lands of Bognie from Sir James Crichton of Frendraught in 1635, becoming the 1st Baron of Bognie.
+His son George Morison, 2nd Baron of Bognie, married Christian Urquhart, Viscountess Frendraught (the widow of James Crichton, 2nd Viscount Frendraught).
+The current representative of the family is Alexander Gordon Morison, 14th Baron of Bognie and Mountblairy.
+His son, Conner Morison, holds the Arms of the Younger of Bognie and Mountblairy.

 The coats of arms of the Morisons of Dersay (or Darcie), in Fife; and the Morisons of Bognie; and the Morisons of Prestongrange utilise Moor's heads.
 This is a pun on the surname; an example of canting arms.
 According to the 19th-century historian William C. Mackenzie, it is uncertain whether or not these Morisons have any connection with the Lewis Morisons.
 Mackenzie noted that in the beginning of the 17th century, a son of the laird of Darcie went to Lewis to negotiate for the release of the Fife adventurers who had been held hostage.